yasuotake1/BL-15A1_XRD/README.md

 - When converting images, interpolated pixel values are used by default. **Use round() for getPixel()** forces to use nearest neighbour pixel values (no interpolation).
 - **Cache file data** allows to store intermediate images for batch job operation.
 - With checking **Debug mode**, intermediate images will be displayed.
 This might also be helpful to understand how this plugin works.
+### BL-15A1 XRD > Load single PILATUS images...
+Select PILATUS image file, and then enter camera angle.
+The image is loaded and converted to XRD profile (vs. two-theta).
+The profile is saved as a text file: [PILATUS file name]_vs2q.txt.
+### Convert series of single PILATUS images...
+This plugin works on all .tif files in a specified directory.
+It does not show any camera image or profile, but saves profile text files.
+### Stitch PILATUS images...
+It stitches multiple PILATUS images for different camera angles.
+First, enter the number of images, and then specify the list of camera angles.
+The plugin askes for the image files of each camera angles.
+After specifying  all giles, the plugin stitches the images and converts it into XRD profile and saves as [First PILATUS images file name]_Stitched_vs2q.txt.
 # Reference
 See [Y. Takeichi et al.](https://doi.org/10.2355/isijinternational.ISIJINT-2023-215 "Y. Takeichi et al., ISIJ Int.
 63, 2017 (2023).") and its supplementary materials for how this plugin is used.